 To add cards just click on the “add a card” in any list and start typing hitting enter when you are done.
 Once you’ve done that hovering over the card will produce a pencil on the right side of the card, you can click that to get some “quick edit” options (seen to the left) or you can click on title name to open the card (all the quick edit stuff is in the open card as well.

-To the left is what a new card looks like when opened.
+To the right is what a new card looks like when opened.
 There are a couple of things to note that are handy (at least I think so).